Complex $\tau$ Electric Dipole Moment from GeV-Scale New Physics

 \end{widetext} where $B_0$ and $C_0$ are the Passarino-Veltman functions~\cite{Passarino:1978jh, tHooft:1978jhc, Bernreuther:2021elu}.
 The imaginary part of the EDM can be calculated directly by a simple expression

 where $\beta_\tau = \sqrt{1 - 4 m_\tau ^2 /q^2 }$.
-The spacelike region is calculated by Fig.~\ref{fig:subfig1} while the region of $q^2\geq 4 m_\tau ^2$ is represented by Fig.~\ref{fig:subfig2}.
+The spacelike region is calculated in Fig.~\ref{fig:subfig1} while the region of $q^2\geq 4 m_\tau ^2$ is represented in Fig.~\ref{fig:subfig2}.
 The results for $d_\tau(q^2)$ are shown in Fig.~\ref{fig:ALP}.
-For completeness of the figure, We extrapolate Re$(d_\tau)$ from both sides into the region $0 < q^2 < 4m_\tau^2$ by continuity, where the $\tau$ pairs are necessarily off-shell.
-In contrast, the imaginary part is associated with the $\tau\bar{\tau}$ cut: it vanishes in the spacelike channel, and becomes nonzero only above the $\tau^+\tau^-$ production threshold in our analysis.
-One can see that $q^2$ indeed affects the value of $d_\tau(q^2)$, implying that specifying the value of $q^2$ is crucial when discussing $\tau$ EDM.
+For completeness of the figure, we extrapolate Re$[d_\tau]$ from both sides into the region $0 < q^2 < 4m_\tau^2$ by continuity, where the $\tau$ pairs are necessarily off-shell.
+In contrast, the imaginary part is associated with the $\tau\bar{\tau}$ cut; it vanishes in the spacelike channel, and becomes nonzero only above the $\tau^+\tau^-$ production threshold in our analysis.
+One can see that $q^2$ indeed affects the value of $d_\tau(q^2)$, implying that specifying the value of $q^2$ is crucial when discussing $d_\tau$.
 As $q^2$ increases, the corresponding value of EDM decreases in most cases, thereby posing greater challenges for experimental detection.
 Also, in most cases, a smaller ALP mass corresponds to a larger absolute value for $d_\tau(q^2)$, which implies a greater possibility of being probed experimentally.

 There are many constraints on a light ALP.
 For $m_a$ below the GeV scale, $\tilde g_{a\gamma\gamma}$ is strongly constrained primarily by cosmological and astrophysical observations~\cite{OHare:2020,ParticleDataGroup:2024cfk}.
 These limits strongly suppress the allowed couplings, resulting in a correspondingly small EDM.
 However, a GeV-scale ALP still leaves ample room for generating a sizable $d_\tau(q^2)$, which motivates our choice of $m_a = 0.5,1.5,3$~GeV for illustration in Fig.~\ref{fig:ALP}.
+We restrict to $m_a<2m_\tau$ so that the on-shell decay $a\to\tau^+\tau^-$ is kinematically forbidden.
 This region is best constrained at BESIII~\cite{BESIII:2022rzz} through the process $\gamma^* \to a \gamma$ at $q^2 = m_{J/\psi}^2$, given as

 and \begin{widetext}